demisto/content/Packs/WindowsForensicsPack/README.md

 The common use cases we cover in this pack are acquiring a network capture file from a host, acquiring the MFT (Master File Table) and the hosts registry.
 Once the objects are created we upload them to XSOAR and analyze accordingly.

 The pack includes:
-The Powershell Remoting integration which allows you to interact with windows hosts for actions such as acquiring forensic data and much more.
 The ETL2PCAP automation which converts ETL files (Windows native traffic recording format) to PCAP files that can be opened in Wireshark or XSOAR’s PCAP miner tool.
 The Regipy Parse Forensic Data which allows you to parse registry hives in order to extract common data or specific data provided by the user.
 Multiple playbooks for acquiring, parsing and analyzing data from windows hosts.